kovasb/paredit-widget/README.md

 Paredit-widget supports most standard paredit commands, with their natural bindings.
 Check the paredit-widget.core/keymap var for the keymap.

+clone the repo, or add to your project dependencies:

+    [org.kovas/paredit-widget "0.1.0-SNAPSHOT"]

+(at this stage it's recommended to work from source)

 require the namespace:

     (require '[paredit-widget.core :as p])